| |

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Enum\USB\Vid_090c&Pid_1000\A740000000000097

-If you take away 4 from the value or add 80h and then refresh the safe removal dialog by toggeling the checkbox, then the drive is gone.
+If you take away 4 from the value and then refresh the safe removal dialog by toggeling the checkbox, then the drive is gone.

 regedit /s hidecardreader.reg

-But you need admin previleges to write this value.
-Under Vista even an admin is not allowed to change the value offhand.
+But you need admin privileges to write this value.
+Under Vista even an admin is not allowed to change the value offhand, here you need a tool like RunAsSystem.

 On the tab "Details" under XP the item "Device instance ID" is already selected.
 Click on the ID in the List and press Ctrl+C, this copies the ID into the Windows Clipboard and can be pasted somewhere else with Ctrl+V.

-Meanwhile I've added a function to do this to my USB drive letter manager.
+Meanwhile I've added a function to do this to my USB Drive Letter Manager, see USBDLM help.

 USB devices should have a hardware serial number which is unique for each exemplar.
 But there are lots of devices which have no serial or where all exemplars have identical serials.